nourKasier/mini-social-media/README.md

 Posts and comments system.

 ## Demonstration Video
-The game video available on my YouTube channel, this is the link to the video: https://youtu.be/cgAgFs17tHc?si=hg7PhN31cgL089pB
+The video available on my YouTube channel, this is the link to the video: https://youtu.be/cgAgFs17tHc?si=hg7PhN31cgL089pB

 ## About Laravel